How I Deal with Endo Belly

 "Are you pregnant?"
 A line I dreadfully hear often.
 In all fairness, 99% of the time, I do look like I am carrying twins.
 So, I can see that being a legit question.
 But the sad truth is, no, I am not pregnant.
 In fact, for those wondering, there is a chance I may never be able to become pregnant.
 What you are seeing is my endo belly.

 "Endo belly" is a term those with endometriosis use often when they are feeling bloated.
 Actually, 'feeling bloated' is not even the correct term to use to describe it.
 It feels more like a monster taking over.
 Pressing on every organ possible, stabbing you over and over again.
 Yeah, that sounds more like endo belly.
-And, unfortunately, is an every day occurrence for me.
+And, unfortunately, is an everyday occurrence for me.
 Some days are more tolerable than others, but that monster is always in there.

 I dread going out because I worry of the pain and discomfort, but I have begun to learn to just deal.
 Having endometriosis, "just deal" is a term I quickly had to add to my vocabulary.
 Some days, I "just deal".
 Other days, I want to disappear.
 Behind my smile are twinges of pain.

-How I deal
+How I deal with it

 Although every day is a constant struggle, I have found ways to cope with the bloat and pain.
 I had to get myself out of the 'I want to disappear' rut I was in.